SillyTavern/SillyTavern-Extras/talkinghead/README.md

 So in a low-VRAM environment such as a gaming laptop, you can run just `talkinghead` on the GPU (VRAM usage about 520 MB) to get acceptable animation performance, while running all other extras modules on the CPU.
 The `classify` or `summarize` AI modules do not require realtime performance, whereas `talkinghead` does.

-#### Missing model at startup
+#### Missing THA3 model at startup

-The `separable_float` variant of the THA3 models was previously included in the *SillyTavern-extras* repository.
+The `separable_float` variant of the THA3 poser models was previously included in the *SillyTavern-extras* repository.
 However, `talkinghead` was recently (December 2023) changed to download these models from HuggingFace if necessary, so a local copy of the model is no longer provided in the repository.

 Therefore, if you updated your *SillyTavern-extras* installation from *git*, it is likely that *git* deleted your local copy of that particular model, leading to an error message like: